attilarepka/header.nvim/README.md

 # header.nvim

-**header.nvim is a Neovim plugin which adds brief author information and license headers to the top of the files.**
+**header.nvim is a Neovim plugin which adds or updates brief author information and license headers to the top of the files.**

 ## Demo

 https://github.com/attilarepka/header.nvim/assets/39063661/2fa7f325-407a-42c1-9db5-75c138f4a6ea

+## Features

+- Add new copyright header
+- Update existing copyright header
+- Add common licenses

 ## Prerequisites